 Connect with a pet.
 A loving pet can help to relieve some of the feelings of loneliness.
 Our pets love us unconditionally.
 Having a dog or cat come sit with you when you are feeling blue is always a great “pick-me-up.”

 Try positive affirmations.
 When you say the same things over and over again, you can begin to convince your mind that they are true.
-That is the heart of the idea behind saying positive affirmations everyday.
-Check out the following links for more on affirmations and some specific examples that might be of interest to you.
+That is the heart of the idea behind saying positive affirmations every day.

 4. The Best Way to Stop Loneliness: Get Out of the House